The Problem with

 what they blow around, along with the leaves.
 Leaf blowers circulate allergens,

 toxins, pollutants like herbicides and pesticides, and

 pathogens into the air, along with dust.
 Fallen leaves – especially in damp

 climates – grow mold.
 And mold is an allergen.
 Mold allergies can create the

 same symptoms as other seasonal irritants: itchy, watery eyes, runny nose

 and nasal congestion, sore throats, and headaches.
 Leaf mold can also make

 asthma worse.
 The American Lung Association recommends that everyone avoid

 leaf blowers due to the toxic dust they create.
+A study

 As part of a